Sebobo/Shel.Fusion.Match/Readme.md

 ## Type checking and error handling

 The object expects to find a match.
 Either one of the provided cases or the default.
-If no case matches and no default is provided an exception will be raised.
+If no case matches and no default has been provided an exception will be raised.

-Also the `subject` will be casted to a string.
+The `subject` will be casted to a string.
 If a `subject` is provided that cannot be casted to a string it will also cause an error.

 The matchable cases also will be cast to a string.
 So you can use strings or numbers.